-A number of factors are considered when evaluating future customer additions and natural gas demand forecasts including location, zoning, and energy transition factors.
+A number of factors are considered when evaluating future customer additions and natural gas demand forecasts including customer location, zoning changes, and energy transition factors.

 Enbridge Gas is accepting feedback through the form that will be delivered to you following this webinar as well as on our webpage through the "Have Your Say" function.